 The Scarborough Borough Council coastline is affected by widespread cliff instability, largely due to its geology and climate.
 Since the Holbeck Hall landslide in June 1993, understanding the risk posed by landslides has been a high priority for the Council.
 Numerous ground investigations and associated studies at locations of particular concern have been undertaken in the last 20 years meaning the Council now has a widespread network of ground monitoring instrumentation installed, much of which is automated using data-loggers.
 The Council has also supported the installation of experimental acoustic inclinometers by Loughborough University along its frontage.
-These experimental devices have the potential to provide cost-effective and accurate real time information on ground movement.
+These experimental devices, which are installed adjacent to conventional inclinometers, have the potential to provide cost-effective and accurate real time information on ground movement.
 The dataset allows the Council to better understand cliff instability risk and support decisions on risk management.

 A comprehensive programme of data collection and analysis was commenced by the Council in October 2008, when SBC awarded Mouchel Ltd a contract to design a monitoring strategy for the coastline.
-Mouchel's recommendations were adopted by SBC and a four-year contract for regular data collection and monitoring reports was awarded.
-The 7th and final of these reports covered the period up to spring 2012, and was issued in August 2012 (Mouchel 2012).

-On completion of this contract, SBC commissioned Haskoning UK Ltd to undertake a thorough review of the condition of boreholes and associated monitoring instruments (Haskoning, 2013).
-This report highlighted a number of instruments were damaged, due to shearing of the borehole, wear and tear, and vandalism.
-The work allowed SBC to develop a revised list of instruments and prepare tender documents for re-tendering of data collection and analysis work.
+Mouchel's recommendations were adopted by the Council and a contract for regular data collection and monitoring reports was awarded that operated to spring 2012 (Mouchel 2012).
+SBC then commissioned Haskoning UK Ltd to undertake a review of the condition of boreholes and associated monitoring instruments (Haskoning, 2013), which highlighted locations of damaged or worn equipment that needed repair.
+In addition to routine repairs and maintenance of equipment the Council has upgraded piezometers with automatic dataloggers to ensure the best possible data are collected.

-SBC invited tenders on 24 July 2013, with separate contracts for data collection and data analysis being let.
+SBC invited tenders for a new phase of slope monitoring on 24 July 2013, with separate contracts for data collection and data analysis being let.
 Contracts covering an initial three-year programme were awarded on 3 September 2013 to JBA Consulting Ltd and Halcrow Group Ltd (a CH2M company), for data collection and data analysis respectively.
 JBA undertook the first data collection exercise in November 2013.
 A two-year extension to the project was awarded to the incumbent team in March 2016.
 A second extension was awarded in February 2018 that provides for an additional five reports extending the work to the monitoring period June to November 2020.
+Over this time, CH2M was purchased by Jacobs.

-This report provides the tenth set of data analysis and is presented as a stand-alone document to previous reports.
+This report provides the eleventh set of data analysis and is presented as a stand-alone document to previous reports.